ruby-rice/rice/doc/bindings/callbacks.rst

   void setMouseClickCallback(MouseCallback_T onSingleClick, MouseCallback_T onDoubleClick, );
   void setMouseEnterExitCallback(MouseCallback_T onEnterExit);

 The above code uses the same callback type 3 different times, thus the one-to-one mapping between callback type and C++ class is broken.
-Intead, we want a callback type to map to 3 different Ruby ``Procs``.
+Therefore the simple solution of using a static member variable to store the Ruby proc no longer works.
+Instead, we need to store 3 different ``Procs`` and figure out which one to call when the callback is invoked.

-In this case, Ruby can use libffi's `closure <https://github.com/libffi/libffi/blob/master/src/closures.c>`_ API.
-The closure API associates a piece of user data with a callback and then dynamically generates a new function that the callback invokes.
+In this case, Rice uses libffi's `closure <https://github.com/libffi/libffi/blob/master/src/closures.c>`_ API.
+The closure API associates a piece of user data, in this case the ``Proc``, with a callback and then dynamically generates a new function which is what is invoked by the callback function.

-Since you are working with Ruby, it is highly likely that you have LibFFI installed since the `Fiddle <https://github.com/ruby/fiddle>`_ gem requires it.
+Since you are working with Ruby, it is highly likely that LibFFI is already installed since the `Fiddle <https://github.com/ruby/fiddle>`_ gem requires it.
 The default build script will check for LibFFI and if it is found compile it into your bindings.

-If you are using CMake, you will need to define a C++ preprocessor define called ``HAVE_LIBFFI`` and link to libffi.
+If you are using CMake, you will need to add a C++ preprocessor define called ``HAVE_LIBFFI`` and link to libffi.